make a donation today and help make a difference

 from sometimes long out-of-print annuals & magazines etc., we

-have attempted to contact various publishers, but
+have attempted to contact various publishers for permission to use said images, but

 usually to no avail.
 If you are the copyright owner of any of the